nemixu/Milestone4/README.md

 During the deployment of this project, I deployed the project early to ensure I could have time to iron out any issues I would have deploying a project.
 I was having issues with the intial deployment and was receiving H10 errors, and a number of things needed to be adjusted before the project would deploy correctly.

-Firstly I needed to change settings in the settings.py file, I needed to migrate my db to postgres, dj_database_url and psycopg2-binary.
+Firstly I needed to change settings in the settings.py file, I needed to migrate my db to postgres, dj_database_url and psycopg2-binary was installed using pip3.
 Next I had to ensure the allowed host was set to the herokuapp url.
 Gunicorn was installed and the procfile was adjusted from ```web:python3 app.py``` to ```web: gunicorn DN_fitness.wsgi:application ```

-Next step was to check if the project would deploy without static files and was tested with ```DISABLE_COLLECTSTATIC = 1``` once the project deployed the settings with whitenoise were set in the project settings file in middleware.
+Next step was to check if the project would deploy without static files and was tested with ```DISABLE_COLLECTSTATIC = 1``` once the project deployed the settings with whitenoise were set in the project settings file in middleware and inside the config Variables on heroku ```DISABLE_COLLECTSTATIC = 0``` was set.

-A re-deployment then deployed the project without any issues.
+A re-deployment then deployed the project with the collected staticfiles.

 * 1: Create a requirements.txt file using the following command.
 Ensure whitenoise is installed for staticfiles